alx741/venabili-doc/keys.md

 # Keys

-These are the available keys at your disposal for defining layers in the `venabili.c` file.
+These are the keys at your disposal for defining layers in the `venabili.c` file.

 ## Layers control keys